Q - what Sceloporus is this?

 Population Ecology Studies of Red-Backed Salamanders, Plethodon cinereus, in Delaware County, PA

-*** HELP!!! *** I need student collaborators who are interested in field ecology for 2009-2010 (especially spring 2009).
+*** Interested ? *** I need student collaborators who are interested in field ecology for 2012-2013 (especially spring 2013).
 Please email me at bwgrant@widener.edu to get involved.
 Freshmen are welcome!

 Plethodon cinereus